randomhost/image/README.md

 This package encapsulates some common GD library operations in PHP classes.
-It was created as part of the `randomhost/webcamoverlay` package but is released as a separate component so it can be used in other packages.
+It was created as part of the `randomhost/webcamoverlay` package but is released as a separate component, so it can be used in other packages.

 Because it was created as a dependency of the `randomhost/webcamoverlay` package, it does only support a small subset of the available image handling functions.